FrankieReyna/PTSDstudyday1/readme.md

 <git clone (url)>

-replace the url with [Day1](https://github.com/FrankieReyna/PTSDstudyday1) and [Day2](https://github.com/FrankieReyna/PTSDstudyday2) links.
+replace the url with [Day1](https://github.com/FrankieReyna/PTSDstudyday1) and [Day2](https://github.com/FrankieReyna/PTSDstudyday2) links (run each seperately in the same directory).

 cd into the day1 directory, run the following command